syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Displaying dropdown List in Tab

-You can achieve this by rendering the dropdown list inside the SfTab
+Achieve this by rendering the dropdown list inside the SfTab.

 {% highlight cshtml %}